dan-madsen/AzNetworkDiagram/README.md

 ---

 # Recommendation
 It is inevitable that large environments make the diagram **very large** (in this case "wide"), but zooming into the PDF or SVG works the best.
-In cases where diagrams gets too bug/wide, you should consider scoping the digram (ie. utilize **-Subscriptions "subid","subid2"....**) to create smaller diagrams with a scope that matches your deployment(s), instead of your entire infrastructure.
+In cases where diagrams gets too big/wide, you should consider scoping the digram (ie. utilize **-Subscriptions "subid","subid2"....**) to create smaller diagrams with a scope that matches your deployment(s), instead of your entire infrastructure.
 For many environments, you could probably go with something like this:
 - A management group diagram (-OnlyMgmtGroups $true)
-- A core network diagram (-OnlyCoreNetwork $true) that spans part of your infrastructure (or maybe everything), which will include
+- A core network diagram (-OnlyCoreNetwork $true) that spans part of your infrastructure (or maybe everything), which will include the core network resources listed under "Currently supported resources"
-  - Route tables
-  - IP Groups
-  - vNets (incl. subnets, peerings, Azure Bastion, Azure Firewall)
-  - NSGs
-  - VPN Connections
-  - Express Route Circuits
-  - vWAN / Virtual WAN
-  - Private Endpoints
 - Multiple minor diagrams for individual workloads

 ---